sedos-project/steel_industry/README.md

 # Steel industry

 Models steel industry with the SEDOS reference dataset.

 ## Introduction
+In the SEDOS project, we created an open-source model structure and data set that incorporates key future technologies for electricity, heat, conversions, transport, and industry within a sector-coupled energy system.
+Within this repository a part of this energy system is modeled (steel industry).
+Functionalities include:
+* Download of data and metadata from a DataBus Collection
+* Transformation and adaption of data with [data_adapter](https://github.com/sedos-project/data_adapter) and [data_adapter_oemof](https://github.com/sedos-project/data_adapter_oemof).
+* Bulilding of energy system with [oemof.tabular]()
+* Solving of energy system and processing results
+* Postprocessing of results with integrated result data adapter for visualising results with the [SEDOS-dashboard](https://sedos.apps.rl-institut.de).

+For more information about the SEDOS project check out our [documentation](https://sedos-project.github.io/organization/).

+## Getting Started

-## Installation
+### Installation

 To install steel_industry, follow these steps: